 This crawl space and basement dehumidifier include a special air filter that will remove particles as small as 2 microns- small enough to remove pollen, mold spores, and dust mite waste from the air.
 With a convenient self-draining design, it requires very little upkeep or maintenance.

-If you’d like to learn more about installing a green crawl space encapsulation in Virginia, or North Carolina, call or e-mail Tar Heel Basement Systems today.
+If you’d like to learn more about installing a green crawl space encapsulation in North Carolina, contact Tar Heel Basement Systems today.
 We can encapsulate your crawl space quickly and effectively- usually in less than a day.
 The end result will save you money, make your home more comfortable, add storage space, and help you avoid expensive repairs in the future.
-For a Free Estimate on a crawl space vapor barrier in High Point or anywhere else in Southwest Virginia, and upper North Carolina, call or contact us today!
+For a Free Estimate on a crawl space vapor barrier in High Point or anywhere else in North Carolina, call or contact us today!